Skulpturensammlung Dresden

 Can I buy tickets online?

-Ticket purchasing options may be available online; checking the official website will provide the most current information.
+Ticket purchasing options may be available online; visit the official website for current information.

 Are there restrooms and cafes?